BinaryDigitCode/bd/content/projects/_index.md

 ### This Personal Website

 I’ve set up this fun website with [Hugo](https://gohugo.io) and the [Blowfish](https://blowfish.page) theme which is incredibly customizable and has so many features.
-This is my digital garden where I'll write notes and thoughts not on my blog.
+This is my digital garden where I'll write notes and thoughts.

 ### My Professonal Website